 6. Be a Hard Worker

-As with any job, there are going to be days where you feel a bit lazy or unmotivated.
+As with any job, there are going to be days when you feel a bit lazy or unmotivated.
 But if you want to succeed in the world of email marketing, you have to work hard every day.
 Nothing worthwhile happens without hard work and dedication to a task at hand, so don’t be afraid of putting in long hours every day if it helps you reach your goals faster.

 7. Be Resourceful

 You don’t need every single detail to be perfect in order to run a successful email campaign and this is something that many new marketers make the mistake of overlooking until it’s too late.
-Especially in such a fast paced environment.
+Especially in such a fast-paced environment.
 Email marketing involves finding solutions that make sense for your business and executing them in a way that works for everyone involved in the process.
 It may take some time to find what works best for your business, but if you take the time to learn what resources are available and how they can benefit your business, then you’ll save yourself a lot of time in the long run.

 8. Know How to Think on Your Feet